lcanady/Defi-and-Dragons/docs/defi/gold-token.md

 # 🔱 The GOLD Token

-Welcome, treasure seeker!
-The GOLD token is the lifeblood of our magical economy, flowing through every aspect of our game.
-This document unveils the mysteries of this precious resource.
+Welcome, adventurer!
+The GOLD token is the core ERC-20 currency fueling the DeFi & Dragons economy.
+This document details its properties and role within the game.

 ## Token Overview 🪙